Frequently Asked Questions

-There are different application processes for each scientific research area:
+The application processes for the scientific research is:

 - LOI in Chemical Biology Research: PIs should first contact the administration office of their Institution.
 Institutions will be asked to nominate PIs, but only the PI may submit LOIs and Proposals.
 An LOI should be submitted through the Ono Pharma Foundation online portal.
 To access the website, please click on the link below, select “Submit a Request,” and follow the online instructions.
 If this is your first time visiting the portal, you will be sent your login information within 24 hours of submitting your “Registration.”
 Proposal submission by LOI applicants and selected by a Scientific Advisory Board will be invited by the Ono Pharma Foundation to submit a full Proposal.
 The Proposal must be submitted through the Ono Pharma Foundation Portal.
 Please access the Application Portal on Ono Pharma Foundation website.

 - More detail as to the application process can be found in the “Ono Pharma Breakthrough Science Initiative Awards Program: Program Information & Overview” document.

 Please see below for links to the Ono Pharma Foundation website and application portal: